 Neuroplasticity research demonstrates that brains are not static.
 Brains can and are constantly changing.
 What was once thought to be set and hardwired permanently into the brain is now known to be a limited view.
 It is the case that the “hardwiring” of the brain can be influenced by external and internal consciousness factors.
 Further, neuroplasticity views the brain in its correct perspective, as being part of the body and inseparable from the 2-way communication between bodily senses and brain.
 Not only do brains have neurons so do our guts and heart, and our bowel.

-My interest in these areas is long standing, however once I acquired a debilitating and immobilizing health condition several years ago my interest became an active commitment to deeper experimentation in engaging the understandings of psychoneuroimmunological, epigenetic, and neuroplasticity research.
+My interest in these areas is long standing, however once I acquired a debilitating and immobilizing health condition several years ago my interest became an active commitment to deeper experimentation in engaging the understandings of psychoneuroimmunological, epigenetic, neuroplasticity research and their interface with ancient healing traditions and scientific theories of a Non Local human mind.
 My desperation to be well again left no stone unturned.

 For those of us who have encountered a serious and immobilizing illness, or being told you have a fatal disease know only too well how traumatic the experience is, not only for ourselves, but also our families.

-Being aware of the research in psychoneuroimmunology during this difficult time I realized that all I had in my inner world to work with was trying to find a way to strengthen and resource myself by engaging my consciousness in a manner that could direct healing messages and feelings throughout my body.
-What that meant in effect was a commitment to direct my awareness and attention in a specific healing way to address the bond between my physical and emotional pain.
+Being aware of the research in psychoneuroimmunology during this difficult time I realized that all I had in my inner world to work with was trying to find a way to strengthen and resource myself by engaging my consciousness, and connection to Spirit in a manner that could direct healing messages and feelings throughout my body.
+What that meant in effect was a commitment to direct my awareness and attention in a specific healing way to address the bond between my psychospiritual, physical and emotional pain.
 To notice, then suspend the painful, faithless, terrifying thoughts and fearful emotions, and then in-fact direct healing loving messages throughout my body.

 It was a battle in almost every moment, particularly in managing the insidious thoughts, beliefs and feelings around self-blame as to why I became ill in the first place, and why I was not getting well.
 I realized that my self-blame would only continue to perpetuate physical contraction, and a cascade of further chemicals that would lead to increased pain, anxiety and depression.

 As psychoneuroimmunology shows, directing choiceful awareness in a way that engages life giving thoughts and feelings whilst suspending negative beliefs shifts our brain chemistry, nervous system and body into a healing orientation.
-The possession of fear and negativity is broken as soon as we engage our freewill, our sovereign right to choice.
+The possession of fear and negativity is broken as soon as we engage our freewill, our sovereign right to choice and the strength of Spirit.
 Activating choiceful attention of thoughts and feelings declares our own right to life that can lead us beyond the immediacy of pain into a place of refuge and healing.
 This healing orientation then allows hormones and chemicals to be released that optimize health, and then lowers any inflammation chemical messengers associated with pain and ill health.

 Stress, as we know can at times be motivating and have positive outcomes.
 However, negative and prolonged stress whether from the distant past or immediate past and present, combined with constant worry, fear, negative thinking and beliefs shift our body chemistry and therefore cellular response in a way that erodes healthy cellular functioning.
 The levels of inflammation within the body tends to rise, the body’s accelerator pedal gets stuck on higher arousal fight/flight and therefore a sympathetic response.
 A predominant sympathetic state in the body is associated with higher cortisol release, higher adrenal output, a heightened physical and emotional arousal state often with hyper-vigilance.
 This in-turn can eventually lead to exhaustion, a collapse of some sort, and profound fatigue not uncommonly presenting with a mixture of high anxiety and depression, mixed in with the physical illness.